17 Crazy Facts About Guinness That Will Surprise You

-This St. Patrick's Day, you could gulp down some cheap beer enhanced with a few drops of green dye, but wouldn't you rather enjoy a rich stout with a creamy froth that's been expertly crafted for 260 years?
+This St. Patrick's Day, you could gulp down some cheap beer enhanced with a few drops of green dye—but wouldn't you rather enjoy a rich stout with a creamy froth that's been expertly crafted for over 260 years?
 Yep, we're talking about Guinness, the unofficial drink of St. Patrick's Day.
+For those who have never tried Guinness, this classic stout makes for a rich, hefty pint that's meant to be sipped slowly and enjoyed at a leisurely pace.
+Some might even say it's so filling, one pint can be as satiating as a regular meal.
+(However, to really get into the full spirit of St. Paddy's, we also suggest allowing yourself enough room to enjoy a pint of this legendary brewski alongside a meal featuring any of these 19 St. Patrick's Day Recipes Better Than a Pot of Gold!)

-In honor of the great Irish beer, we've gathered 15 fun, crazy, and interesting Guinness beer facts.
-And if you're looking to learn about more beloved foods, check out these 15 Classic American Desserts That Deserve a Comeback.
+In honor of the great Irish beer, we've gathered 17 fascinating crazy, and interesting Guinness beer facts.
+And if you're curious about what else to order while visiting an Irish pub this St. Paddy's Day, check out 10 Best & Worst Orders at an Irish Pub.

 Guinness is actually red.